-- (1) Employees must attend work regularly and punctually during their normal working hours. - (2) Employees unable to attend through illness or for any other reason must report this on the first and fourth days of absence by 9.00 am, or earlier where this is necessary for the efficient scheduling of cover. - (3) Employees absent through illness must not prolong their absence by neglecting to act on medical advice. - (4) Employees may not absent themselves without giving reason. - (5) Employees must complete a self-certificate for any absences of less than eight calendar days and produce documentary medical evidence to cover absences in excess of 7 calendar days.
+- 20.1 Employees must attend work regularly and punctually during their normal working hours. - 20.2 Employees unable to attend through illness or for any other reason must report this on the first and fourth days of absence by 9.00 am, or earlier where this is necessary for the efficient scheduling of cover. - 20.3 Employees absent through illness must not prolong their absence by neglecting to act on medical advice.

+- 20.4 Employees may not absent themselves without giving reason. - 20.5 Employees must complete a self-certificate for any absences of less than eight calendar days and produce documentary medical evidence to cover absences in excess of 7 calendar days. - 20.6 Employees should ensure that they are familiar with the Council's Absence Management Procedure.

-- (6) Employees should ensure that they are familiar with the Council's Absence Management Procedure. - 21.
-Alcohol and drugs - (1) Employees must not use, sell, buy or possess illegal drugs (of any classification) or other such substances during working hours, or on Council property, or in a Council vehicle. - (2) Employees must not consume alcohol during working hours, or on Council property, or in a Council vehicle unless expressly authorised to do so by a Head of Service, Strategic Director or the Chief Executive Officer.
-An example where this may be authorised is at a celebratory Council event. - (3) Employees must ensure that their use of alcohol or drugs or other substances does not adversely affect work performance or the safety of any person, including themselves, who may be affected by their work activities and that it does not bring the Council into disrepute. - (4) Employees taking prescribed or over-the-counter drugs must ensure that their use does not knowingly adversely affect work performance or the safety of any person, including themselves, who may be affected by their work activities.
+21. Alcohol and drugs

+- 21.1 Employees must not use, sell, buy or possess illegal drugs (of any classification) or other such substances during working hours, or on Council property, or in a Council vehicle. - 21.2 Employees must not consume alcohol on Council property or during work time unless expressly authorised to do so by the Head of Service. - 21.3 Employees must ensure that their use of alcohol or drugs or other substances does not adversely affect work performance or the safety of any person, including themselves, who may be affected by their work activities and that it does not bring the Council into disrepute. - 21.4 Employees taking prescribed or over-the-counter drugs must ensure that their use does not knowingly adversely affect work performance or the safety of any person, including themselves, who may be affected by their work activities.